ibm-cloud-docs/discovery-data/stopwords.md

 1. From the navigation pane, open the **Improve and customize** page.
 1. Expand **Improve relevance** from the Improvement tools pane.
-1. Click **Stopwords**.

-    Do not update the stopwords file while new documents are being processed.
-The index is closed while the stop words are updated, which can cause ingestion to fail.
-    {: note}

-1. Click **Upload stopwords**.
+1. Click **Stopwords**, and then click **Upload stopwords**.

     Only one stop words list can be uploaded per collection.
 The stop words list that you upload replaces the default stop words list for your collection.
 1. Click **Done**.

 To disable a custom stop words file and revert to using the default stop words, delete the custom stop words file.
-Do not delete the stopwords file while new documents are being processed.